 Once an engine is warmed to normal operating temperatures, engine should be idled at slow idle speed.
-(See ENGINE POWER RATING AND SPEED SPECIFICATIONS in the Specifications Section for slow idle speed information.)
+Slow idle speed for this engine is 900 rpm at factory.
 If an engine will be idling for more than 5 minutes, stop and restart later.